Under pressure, Iran admits it shot down jetliner by mistake

 Iran’s supreme leader, Ayatollah Ali Khamenei, expressed his “deep sympathy” to the families of the victims and called on the armed forces to “pursue probable shortcomings and guilt in the painful incident.”

-Ukraine's President Volodymyr Zelenskiy said the crash investigation should continue and the "perpetrators" should be brought to justice.
-He said Iran should compensate victims' families, and he requested "official apologies through diplomatic channels."
+Ukraine’s President Volodymyr Zelenskiy thanked the U.S, Britain, Canada and others for information about the crash and their support.
+He said that “undoubtedly helped” push Iran to acknowledge its responsibility for the crash.
+Zelenskiy said the crash investigation should continue and the “perpetrators” should be brought to justice.

 The Ukrainian airline criticized Iran’s decision to leave its airspace open despite the hostilities.